Classifying $\tau$-tilting modules over the Auslander algebra of $K[x]/(x^n)$: Introduction

 As a corollary of Theorems \ref{1.2} and \ref{1.4}, we recover Mizuno's anti-isomorphism $\mathfrak{S}_{n+1}\to\sttilt\Gamma$ \cite[Theorems 2.21 and 2.30]{M} since it is the composition of $-\otimes_{\Lambda}\Gamma$ in Theorem \ref{1.4} and $I$ in Theorem \ref{1.2}.

-\begin{corollary} (Corollary \ref{5.6}) Let $\Lambda$ and $\Gamma$ be as above.
-There are isomorphisms between the following posets: \begin{enumerate}[\rm(1)] \item The poset $\sttilt\Lambda$ with the generation order. \item The poset $\sttilt\Gamma$ with the generation order. \item The symmetric group $\mathfrak{S}_{n+1}$ with the left order. \item The poset $\sttilt(\Lambda^{\op})$ with the opposite of the generation order. \item The poset $\sttilt(\Gamma^{\op})$ with the opposite of the generation order. \item The symmetric group $\mathfrak{S}_{n+1}$ with the opposite of the right order. \end{enumerate} \end{corollary} The paper is organized as follows: In Section 2, we recall some preliminaries on Auslander algebras, tilting modules and support $\tau$-tilting modules for later use.
-In Section 3, we focus on the tilting modules over the Auslander algebra $\Lambda$ of $K[x]/(x^n)$ and we prove Theorem \ref{1.1}.
+\begin{corollary}[Corollary \ref{5.6}] Let $\Lambda$ and $\Gamma$ be as above.
+There are isomorphisms between the following posets: \begin{enumerate}[\rm(1)] \item The poset $\sttilt\Lambda$ with the generation order. \item The poset $\sttilt\Gamma$ with the generation order. \item The symmetric group $\mathfrak{S}_{n+1}$ with the opposite of the left order. \item The poset $\sttilt(\Lambda^{\op})$ with the opposite of the generation order. \item The poset $\sttilt(\Gamma^{\op})$ with the opposite of the generation order. \item The symmetric group $\mathfrak{S}_{n+1}$ with the right order. \end{enumerate} \end{corollary} The paper is organized as follows: In Section 2, we recall some preliminaries on Auslander algebras, tilting modules and support $\tau$-tilting modules.
+In Section 3, we focus on the tilting modules over the Auslander algebra of $K[x]/(x^n)$ and we prove Theorem \ref{1.1}.
 In Section 4, we use Theorem \ref{1.1} and some other facts of tilting modules to prove Theorem \ref{1.2}.
 Finally, in Section 5, we apply Theorem \ref{1.2} and Theorem \ref{1.4} to preprojective algebras of Dynkin type $A_n$ and get Mizuno's bijection for preprojective algebras of Dynkin type $A_n$.